wakek/TrafficManagementSystem/README.md

 ## RaspberryPi Integration

-***This part of the system has not been implemented due to challenges faced with acquiring a RaspberryPi either.
+***This part of the system has not been implemented due to challenges faced with acquiring a RaspberryPi.
 However, below is a description of how this code repo will work with a RaspberryPi for a traffic management system prototype.***

 As this project aims to prototype an intelligent traffic management system, we